 If you follow these steps, you can keep the damage caused by flood to a minimum, but the likelihood is that, if your property is vulnerable to floods, you are still likely to experience some damage to your property.

 If your property is flooded, you are undoubtedly experiencing a stressful and potentially traumatic time.
 Whether it is for a business or your home, you are going to want to get everything back to normal as quickly as possible – and this is where Ideal Response can help.

-Our flood damage cleaning service will provide you with everything you need to get the property back to a working condition, and help to protect against future damage.
-With our state-of-the-art equipment we can remove the water from your premises, before then using our environmentally friendly rapid drying equipment.
-We do not use any chemicals in this process.
+Our flood clean up service will provide you with everything you need to get the property back to a working condition, and help to protect against future damage.
+With our state-of-the-art equipment we can provide our flood restoration service on your premises, before then using our environmentally friendly rapid flood drying equipment.
+It is important to note, we do not use any chemicals in this process.

-As soon as all of the water has been removed, we will begin our hygiene testing, thermal monitoring and environmental data logging processes so that we can assess the extent of the damage, and also the risk of damage in the future.
+Once the flood water removal has been completed, we will begin our hygiene testing, thermal monitoring and environmental data logging processes so that we can assess the extent of the damage, and also the risk of damage in the future.
 Mould, in particular, can grow in the aftermath of a flood, and it can go on to cause harm, both to the property and to people’s health.
 Our team will ensure that your property is returned to a safe state for you.